owenjonesuob/owenjonesuob.github.io/_posts/2017-07-23-markov-and-churchill-an-exploration-of-predictive-text.md

 ## Markov chains

 Formally, if it is given that a Markov system is currently in a certain state, then the next state of the system is independent of all previous states.
-We sometimes talk about "past" and "future" states, because often the series of random variables forming the Markov chain are indexed by timesteps - for example, if you took one step each second while going for your random walk, you would naturally index the first coin toss as "1", the second as "2".
+We sometimes talk about "past" and "future" states, because often the series of random variables forming the Markov chain are indexed by timesteps - for example, if you took one step each second while going for your random walk, you would naturally index the first coin toss as "1", the second as "2", and so on.
 You'd also need to be seriously good at coin-tossing.

 ## Predictive text